SteveeZee03/YourRegexRicademy/Develop/gist-template.md

 3. `@` - This is what separates the username from the domain name (username@domain.com)

 4. `([\da-z\.-]+)`- This is the second portion of our regex.
 This is the capturing group the corresponds with the domain.
 All rules mentioned from No.2 can be applied to No.3.

+5. `\.([a-z\.]{2,6})` This is the third and final portion of our regex.
+This capturing group corresponds with the top-level domain.
+All rules mention from No.2 can also be applied here.
+We also a have quantifier in our capturing group this will be futher elaborated in our [Quantifiers](#quantifiers) tab.

 ### Anchors